-In conclusion what can I say?
-Cycling along for miles gives you opportunities to think and seeing the way of life in Cuba puts things in perspective.
-Cuban people have very little and of course they want the things other people want a comfortable home, a decent job and money to look after the family but, they are fiercely proud of their country and put up with the frustrations of living on the island with a mix of humour and self deprecation.
+In conclusion, what can I say?
+Cycling along for miles gives you opportunities to think and see the way of life in Cuba puts things in perspective.
+Cuban people have very little and of course, they want the things other people want a comfortable home, a decent job and money to look after the family but, they are fiercely proud of their country and put up with the frustrations of living on the island with a mix of humour and self-deprecation.
 But it is a tough life.
 Some would say they are indoctrinated but the support to Castro is still there.
-In comparison what ever our issues are we are very lucky and more importantly we have the opportunity to make decisions and to make a difference in a free world.
+In comparison whatever our issues are we are very lucky and more importantly we have the opportunity to make decisions and to make a difference in a free world.

 By being part of this cycle challenge I have been able to help make a difference, with the final total raised of around £120,000 for the group.
 The money we are raising will give hope, happiness, support and more independence to hundreds of kids both throughout the UK and of course overseas especially those the foundation is supporting in Manila.